Phoebe (moon)

 Phoebe (/ˈfiːbi/ FEE-bee) is the most massive irregular satellite of Saturn with a mean diameter of 213 km.
-It was discovered by William Henry Pickering on March 18, 1899 from photographic plates that had been taken starting on 16 August 1898 at the Boyden Station of the Carmen Alto Observatory near Arequipa, Peru, by DeLisle Stewart.
-It was the first satellite to be discovered photographically.
+It was discovered by William Henry Pickering on 18 March 1899 from photographic plates that had been taken by DeLisle Stewart starting on 16 August 1898 at the Boyden Station of the Carmen Alto Observatory near Arequipa, Peru.
+It was the first natural satellite to be discovered photographically.

-Phoebe was the first target encountered upon the arrival of the Cassini spacecraft in the Saturn system in 2004, and is thus unusually well-studied for an irregular satellite of its size.
-Cassinis trajectory to Saturn and time of arrival were specifically chosen to permit this flyby.
+Phoebe was the first target encountered upon the arrival of the Cassini spacecraft in the Saturn system in 2004, and is thus unusually well-studied for an irregular moon of its size.
+Cassinis trajectory to Saturn and time of arrival were chosen to permit this flyby.
 After the encounter and its insertion into orbit, Cassini did not go much beyond the orbit of Iapetus.

 Phoebe is roughly spherical and has a differentiated interior.
 It was spherical and hot early in its history and was battered out of roundness by repeated impacts.
-It is believed to be a captured centaur that originated in the Kuiper belt.
-Phoebe is the second largest retrograde satellite in the Solar System after Triton.
+There is some evidence that it may be a captured centaur that originated in the Kuiper belt.
+Phoebe is the second-largest retrograde satellite in the Solar System after Triton.

 History

 Discovery

-Phoebe was discovered by William Henry Pickering on 17 March 1899 from photographic plates that had been taken starting on 16 August 1898 at the Boyden Observatory near Arequipa, Peru, by DeLisle Stewart.
+Phoebe was discovered by William Henry Pickering on 18 March 1899 from photographic plates that had been taken starting on 16 August 1898 at the Boyden Observatory near Arequipa, Peru, by DeLisle Stewart.
 It was the first satellite to be discovered photographically.

 Naming

-Phoebe was named after Phoebe, a Titaness in Greek mythology that was associated with the Moon.
+Phoebe is named after Phoebe, a Titaness in Greek mythology associated with the Moon, who was the sister of Cronus (the Greek equivalent of the Roman god Saturn).
 It is also designated Saturn IX in some scientific literature.
 The IAU nomenclature standards have stated that features on Phoebe are to be named after characters in the Greek myth of Jason and the Argonauts.
-In 2005, the IAU officially named 24 craters (Acastus, Admetus, Amphion, Butes, Calais, Canthus, Clytius, Erginus, Euphemus, Eurydamas, Eurytion, Eurytus, Hylas, Idmon, Iphitus, Jason, Mopsus, Nauplius, Oileus, Peleus, Phlias, Talaus, Telamon and Zetes).
+In 2005, the International Astronomical Union officially named 24 craters (see Named features).

-Toby Owen of the University of Hawaii at Manoa, chairman of the International Astronomical Union Outer Solar System Task Group said:
+Toby Owen of the University of Hawaiʻi at Mānoa, chairman of the International Astronomical Union Outer Solar System Task Group said: